Personal Injury Lawyer Atlanta, Georgia

 • Fully bend and straighten the knee without pain

-• Sense the injured knee feels the same as the uninjured knee
+• Sense that the injured knee feels the same as the uninjured knee

 Knee Injury Lawyer - Gary Martin Hays & Associates